microsoft/elastic-db-tools-for-java/README.md

 5. Create new Pull Request

 # License
-The Elastic database tools client library for Java is licensed under the MIT license.
+The Elastic database client library for Java is licensed under the MIT license.
 See the [LICENSE](https://github.com/Microsoft/mssql-jdbc/blob/master/LICENSE) file for more details.

 # Code of conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.